 - Read and consider the questions and concerns expressed in letters of comment from consumers.

 - Have a public hearing process for most major applications.
-Depending on the type of application, hearings are either written or face-to-face (called oral hearings).
-Currently due to COVID-19, oral hearings are being conducted virtually.
-Check our online calendar to find out when oral hearings are held and you can listen to streaming audio of the live hearing.
+There are three types of OEB hearings – oral, electronic, and written – and the chosen format depends on the type of application.
+Oral hearings are in-person, mainly held in the OEB’s hearing rooms located on the 25th floor at 2300 Yonge St. in Toronto, and often these are hybrid hearings, with some of the parties involved participating virtually.
+Check our online calendar to find out when oral hearings are held and you can listen to streaming audio of the live hearing, or when available, watch the hearing live on YouTube.
 Also, you can read a transcript of the hearing afterwards – usually the next day.

-- Review and consider input from public interest groups – called intervenors – during the hearing.
-Intervenors are individuals or groups who have our permission to actively participate in a public hearing about a utility’s application.
+- Review and consider input from individuals or groups that have our permission to actively participate in a public hearing about an application.
+These interested parties are called intervenors.
 Intervenors represent various customer groups such as low-income consumers, school boards and commercial and industrial customers.
 They also sometimes represent special interests such as environmental and conservation groups.
 Find out who frequent intervenors are in OEB proceedings.

 We take all of this input into consideration before making a decision.
-View a list of major decisions issued by the OEB.
+View a list of major decisions issued by the OEB and find out more about participating in an OEB hearing.

 Who’s who at the OEB